Tonyavall/3-Password-Generator/README.md

 letters is initially all lowercase and use .toUpperCase and set it to variable lettersCaps

-i could turn all keys to variables for readability -->
+i could turn all keys to variables for readability.

 essentially all a giant if statement function that
     1. window.prompt(""); user inputs a value 8-128. checks if number is between 8-128.